ioccc-src/winner/1994/dodsond2/README.md

 ```

-There is an alternate version that allows you to heat, giving you configurable
+There is an alternate version that allows you to cheat, giving you configurable
 amount of arrows at the start of the game.
-See [Alternate
+See the [Alternate
-code](#alternate-code).
+code](#alternate-code) section below.

 ### Bugs and (Mis)features: